DunoLabs/invoicetor-landing/README.md

 So, It'll be not possible without your support, we need your help to make Invoicetor a success.
-If you are a business owner or individual, and Invoicetor makes your life easier and if you are interested in sponsoring us, please contact us at sumikumar1608@gmail.com
+If you are a business owner or individual, and Invoicetor makes your life easier and if you are interested in sponsoring us, please contact us at sumikumar1608@gmail.com .

+or you can buy us a coffee at https://www.buymeacoffee.com/wh0sumit ☕

 ## 🙋🏻‍♂️ Contributing to Invoicetor